chat-sdk/chat-sdk-ios/README.md

 #### Drag and drop

-Copy the **ChatSDKFirebaseAdapter** folder from [chat-sdk-ios/ChatSDK/ChatSDKFirebaseAdapter/Classes](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDK/ChatSDKFirebaseAdapter/Classes) into your Xcode project.
-From inside Xcode, right click in the left panel click **Add Files** and add the **ChatSDKFirebaseAdapter** folder.
+Copy the **FirebaseAdapter** folder from [chat-sdk-ios/ChatSDK/ChatSDKFirebase/FirebaseAdapter/Classes](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDK/ChatSDKFirebase/FirebaseAdapter/Classes) into your Xcode project.
+From inside Xcode, right click in the left panel click **Add Files** and add the **FirebaseAdapter** folder.

   >**Note**
   >There are currently ongoing issues with the Firebase pods which make it very difficult for us to include the Chat SDK Firebase Adapter in a pod.
 Until these issues are resolved, the easiest approach is to drag the files into Xcode directly.